 Who is the information shared with?

 Personal information may be shared with other organisations, namely the MHRA, the medical device manufacturer and the health organisation where the incident occurred.
 The sharing of information is necessary so as the manufacturer and/or the MHRA can contact the reporter to seek additional information if required to help in any investigation.
 The health organisation is also informed so as they are aware of possible incidents involving a device, equipment or plant used or issued by them.
-In so doing we are required to comply with all aspects of the Data Protection Act (DPA) and GDPR.
+In so doing we are required to comply with all aspects of UK Data Protection Legislation.

 The requirement to share any personal information from a private reporter will be assessed on a case by case basis.
 Private reporters personal data will not be passed to any organisation without your express permission or unless required by law.
 We aim to minimise the personal information that is shared and the instances of sharing information to only what is needed for the specific investigation.

 It may sometimes be necessary to transfer personal information overseas.
-This may occur when a manufacturer contact is based in a country outside the EU.
-However any transfers must be made in full compliance with all aspects of the Data Protection Act and the General Data Protection Regulation (GDPR).
-Any transfers oversees are for the reason of processing for public interest covered under Article 49(1)(d) of the GDPR.
+This may occur when a manufacturer contact is based in a country outside the UK.
+However any transfers must be made in full compliance with all aspects of the Data Protection Act 2018 (DPA 2018) and UK General Data Protection Regulation (UK GDPR).
+Any transfers oversees are, for the reason of processing for public interest, covered under Article 49(1)(d) of the UK GDPR.

 Retention of records

 We will ensure that personal information is not retained for longer than necessary and have approved retention and disposal policies in place.
 The destruction of records is determined by the Department’s approved retention policy Good Management, Good Records (GMGR).